aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-multisig.md

 ## Step 1: Pick an SDK

-This tutorial, a community contribution, was created for the [Python SDK](../sdks/python-sdk.md).
+This tutorial is a community contribution created for the [Python SDK](../sdks/python-sdk.md).

 Other developers are invited to add support for the [TypeScript SDK](../sdks/ts-sdk/index.md), [Rust SDK](../sdks/rust-sdk.md), and [Unity SDK](../sdks/unity-sdk.md)!